germanysbestkeptsecret/Wookmark-jQuery/README.md

 Included examples
 -----------------

+Some of the examples need the jQuery or imagesLoaded plugins.
+Be sure to run bower install to have them working.

 ### example

 Is the preferred setup.
 In this scenario the width and height of all images is set in the HTML img attributes.